angular/angular/aio/content/guide/schematics-for-libraries.md

 ### Define the rule

 A `Rule` can use external template files, transform them, and return another `Rule` object with the transformed template.
-You can use the templating to generate any custom files required for your schematic.
+Use the templating to generate any custom files required for your schematic.

 1. Add the following code to your factory function.